planq-network/planq-docs/for-users/crypto-wallets.md

 ## Leap Wallet

-The [Leap Wallet](https://www.leapwallet.io/download) is a self-custodial crypto wallet developed by Crypto.com.
+The [Leap Wallet](https://www.leapwallet.io/download) is a self-custodial crypto wallet developed by Leap Wallet.
 It supports Planq and dozens of Planq cryptocurrencies natively, as well as all NFTs on the Planq chain.
 The wallet is available in 3 user interfaces:

 * The mobile wallet, available for iOS and Android (download [here](https://www.leapwallet.io/download)).
 The mobile app includes a powerful in-app browser to interact with decentralized applications (DeFi, NFTs and Web3 Gaming).
 * The browser extension, available from the Chrome store [here](https://chrome.google.com/webstore/detail/leap-cosmos-wallet/fcfcfllfndlomdhbehjjcoimbgofdncg/).